egorbostrov/2D_Tower_Defense/README.md

 #### Egor

+- **Strengths:**
-- **Strengths:** Proficient in most aspects of "MVC" and understanding code structure.
+  - Has control over most parts of "MVC" (Model-View-Controller).
+  - Good at reading and understanding how code is structured and functions.
+- **Weaknesses:**
-- **Weaknesses:** Challenges with implementing tests and initiating coding.
+  - Struggles with implementing tests and understanding how a test should test specific things in the code.
+  - Finds it difficult to start coding.

 #### William

+- **Strengths:**
-- **Strengths:** Comfortable with model and controller in "MVC", enjoys back-end coding.
+  - Feels most comfortable with both the model and controller in "MVC", enjoys back-end coding.
+  - Likes testing the code.
+- **Weaknesses:**
-- **Weaknesses:** Dislikes front-end development.
+  - Does not enjoy front-end development as much.

 #### Tarjei

+- **Strengths:**
-- **Strengths:** Control over "controllers" and their communication within the code.
+  - Has most control over "controllers" and how they communicate with the rest of the code in a Model-View-Controller setup.
+- **Weaknesses:**
-- **Weaknesses:** Creativity in solving complex problems.
+  - Struggles with creativity in coming up with different ideas to solve complex problems.

 #### Trym

-*Information not provided.*
+- **Strengths:**
+  - Finds thinking outside the box with different data structures exciting, which opens up possibilities for optimization in the project.
+  - Enjoys testing the security of applications, which can be beneficial when testing the game for bugs.
+- **Weaknesses:**
+  - Finds it difficult to start large coding projects.
+  - Tends to seek inspiration from sources when stuck, instead of allowing for extended problem-solving.

 #### Kevin

-*Specific strengths and weaknesses not provided.*
+- **Strengths:**
+  - A big fan of design, UI, and generally the frontend aspect of programs and systems.
+Feels that he has an eye for such things and manages well to convey the program's theme to the user in a nice way that has "flow".
+- **Weaknesses:**
+  - May struggle a bit at the start of a project, but once the idea for a certain solution has hit, everything is fine and dandy.
+Struggles somewhat with creating tests.